Contact

 Alimony and Child Support: Understanding the Interplay in Divorce Cases

-At Gisando Law in Palm Beach, FL, we understand that divorce can bring significant financial challenges for both spouses, especially when it comes to issues of alimony and child support.
-In many divorce cases, these two forms of financial support intersect, leading to questions about how they are calculated and how they impact each other.
-This blog post will explore the interplay between alimony and child support in divorce cases, helping you understand your rights and obligations.
-Alimony: Alimony is financial support paid by one partner to another after a divorce.
-Its purpose is to help the recipient spouse maintain a standard...
+At Gisando Law in Palm Beach, FL, we understand that marriage over divorce can bring significant financial challenges for both spouses, especially when it comes to issues of alimony and child support.
+In many divorce cases, these two forms of financial support intersect, leading to questions about how they are calculated and how they impact e...

 Will I Still Receive Alimony If I Move In with My New Partner?
 The Impact of Cohabitation on Spousal Support in Florida